Questfall/docs/assets/gold.md

 Gold can be burned for Silver.
 The base rate is `10 Silver` per `1 Gold`, and the [Trading Conversion](../quest-mining/completion/rpg-attributes/trading.md#conversion) trait can improve the rate.

-Author Space weekly and seasonal rewards use a distinct system settlement path: allocated Gold is converted automatically at exactly `1 Gold = 10 Silver` and credited to the Space treasury.
-Trading Conversion does not modify this rate, and no claimable Space Gold balance is created.
+Author Space weekly and seasonal rewards use a distinct earnings path.
+Settlement creates a pending Gold reward for the Space, and the owner can later withdraw all pending Gold to their personal in-game Gold balance.
+These rewards are never converted into the Space treasury's Silver.

+Pending rewards do not expire.
+When Author rewards move to QFT, any older pending Gold remains available as a separate currency balance rather than being migrated or force-credited.

 ## Marketplace Role